Quick Details

 Tour Overview

 Washington DC’s Southwest Waterfront is a neighborhood of striking contrasts, where centuries of history meet ambitious modern development.
 Originally purchased by the Carroll family in the 1770s in a failed real estate venture, Southwest hosts some of the city’s earliest architecture and most contemporary design.
-By the 1830s, the waterfront teemed with shipyards, wharves, and warehouses, later serving as a key military hub during the Civil War.
+By the 1830s, the waterfront teemed with shipyards, wharves, and warehouses, and later served as a military hub during the Civil War.

 What We’ll See